fsr/haskell-lessons/docs/script/_sources/types.rst.txt

 ^^^^^^^^^^^^^^^^^^^

 Algebraic datatypes are the "normal" user defined datatypes in Haskell.
-They are richer than datatypes from other laguages such as Java classes or C structs in that each type can have more (or less) than one representation.
+They are richer than datatypes from other languages such as Java classes or C structs in that each type can have more (or less) than one representation.
 Some modern languages such as Rust and Swift also support those types of data.
 They call them Enums.